AmpersandHQ/generator-magepack/README.md

 #### Unit

-Jest is used for unit testing. https://facebook.github.io/jest/
+Jest is used for unit testing. https://facebook.github.io/jest/ We also use React Test Renderer for testing the front-end output.
+A handy guide to using this is [here](https://itnext.io/testing-react-16-3-components-with-react-test-renderer-without-enzyme-d9c65d689e88).

 Test files should be added to: `view/frontend/web/js/spec/` in the format `filename.spec.js`